CU-ESIIL/transformations-ecosystem-services-innovation-summit-2025__11/docs/index.md

 # Our question 📣

-What are the predicted ecological outcomes post-disturbance when adopting RAD management actions in sagebrush ecosystes?
+What are the predicted ecological outcomes post-disturbance when adopting RAD management actions in sagebrush ecosystems?

 # Hypotheses / intentions